Knotx/knotx/documentation/src/main/wiki/Knot.md

 * [[fragments|Splitter]]
 * transition

-A client request includes a site visitor path (requested URL), HTTP headers, form attributes (for POST requests) and request query parameters.
+*Client request* includes site visitor path (requested URL), HTTP headers, form attributes (for POST requests) and request query parameters.

-A client response includes a body (which represents final response body), HTTP headers (which are narrowed finally by Server) and HTTP status code.
+*Client response* includes a body (which represents final response body), HTTP headers (which are narrowed finally by Server) and HTTP status code.

-What fragments are and how they are produced is described in a [[Splitter|Splitter]] section.
+Please see [[Splitter|Splitter]] section to find out what fragments are and how they are produced.
 Fragments contain a template fragment content and a context.
-Knots can process a configured fragment content, call required Adapters and put responses from Adapters to a fragment context (fragment context is JSON object).
+Knots can process a configured fragment content, call required Adapters and put responses from Adapters to the fragment context (fragment context is a JSON object).

 Transition is a text value which determines next step in [[request routing|KnotRouting]].

 #### Knot Request
 A table below represents an event model consumed by Knot.
 First rows relates to client request attributes which are not modifiable within Knots.
-Next rows are connected with client response attributes and transition.
-Those rows are modified by Knots according to a required behaviour (continue routing, redirect to an other url, return an error response).
+Next, rows are connected with client response attributes and transition.
+Those rows are modified by Knots according to required behaviour (continue routing, redirect to another url, return an error response).

 | Name                        | Type                                | Mandatory | Description  |
 |-------:                     |:-------:                            |:-------:  |-------|